memgraph/docs/docs/import-data/data-streams/manage-streams.md

 ## Change Kafka stream offset

-First stop the stream if it's running, then use the following Cypher query to change Kafka stream offset if necessary and start it again:
+First, stop the stream if it's running, then use the following Cypher query to change Kafka stream offset if necessary and start it again:

 ```cypher